Lob2018/SudoFX2024/README.md

 >     sudo apt install ./sudokufx-jvm_v.v.v_amd64.deb

 - MacOS
+    - Arm64 package by default and x86_64 is specified if needed
     - Application without Java Runtime Environment included ([the latest JRE must be installed on your machine](https://adoptium.net))

       [Download, unzip, and keep all the files together (SudokuFX-v.v.v.sh to launch), from the latest MacOS version of the file SudokuFX-v.v.v_macos.zip, available in Assets.](https://github.com/Lob2018/SudoFX2024/releases/latest)